You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Taormina

-Taormina, perched on a hilltop overlooking the Mediterranean Sea, is a charming town renowned for its beauty and historical sites.
-You may also recognize the name from The White Lotus, season 2, the series showcased Taormina perfectly, it really is that beautiful.
+Taormina, perched on a hilltop overlooking the Mediterranean Sea, is a charming town popular for its beauty and historical sites.
+You may also recognise the name from The White Lotus, season 2.
+The series showcased Taormina perfectly; it really is that beautiful.

-The ancient Greek Theatre, offering panoramic views, is a highlight and is located within close proximity to many shops, restaurants & hotels.
-Strolling along these picturesque streets, exploring boutiques, and indulging in local cuisine create an unforgettable experience in this captivating Sicilian gem.
+The ancient Greek Theatre, giving panoramic views, is a highlight and is located within close proximity to many shops, restaurants & hotels.
+Strolling along these stunning streets, exploring boutiques, and eating as much local food as you can is the best way to spend the afternoon in this Sicilian gem.

-At the base of the hills, Taormina sits on is the most stunning coastline and no visit to the area would be complete without basking in the sunshine at Isola Bella.
+At the base of the hills Taormina sits on, is the most stunning coastline, and no visit to the area would be complete without spending time at Isola Bella.

 Isola Bella

-Isola Bella is a small island, that you can easily walk to from the beach.
-It’s a natural paradise with crystal-clear waters and lush vegetation.
+Isola Bella is a small island that you can easily walk to from the beach.
+It’s a natural paradise with crystal-clear waters and lush gardens.
 The stunning beach, nature reserve, and picturesque gardens make it a must-visit destination for relaxation and nature lovers.

 During the summer months, Isola Bella feels like the most popular place in the world, but the crowds are well worth it because it’s absolutely stunning.
 I just wouldn’t arrive much later than 9 am.